opendocsg/slw-judgments-backfill/2017_SGHC_81/report.md

 _Criminal Law_ – _Offences_ – _Rape_ – _Adverse Inference_

 [LawNet Editorial Note: The application in Criminal Motion No 24 of 2017 was allowed in part by the Court of Appeal on 14 February 2018.
-See [2018] SGCA 10.]
+See <span class="citation">[2018] SGCA 10</span>.]

 12 April 2017